Click Here to Book An Appointment Now!

 • Femoral head osteotomy (FHO): removal of the top of the femur in cases of severe hip dysplasia

-• Cruciate Ligament repair (lateral suture technique): more information can be found here
+• Cruciate Ligament Repair (lateral suture): more information can be seen on disease and treatment options here

 • Onychyectomy (Declaw): surgical amputation of the last digit of the front foot in kittens